UniversalDependencies/docs/introduction.md

 of categories in underlying language-particular treebanks.
 Hence, work to convert to UD POS tags often requires context-sensitive rules, or some hand correction.

-The UD morphological features aims to provide a stripped down basic set of feature which are most crucial for analysis and are widespread across languages.
+The UD morphological features aim to provide a stripped down basic set of features which are most crucial for analysis and are widespread across languages.

 The dependency representation of UD evolves out of Stanford Dependencies (SD), which itself follows ideas